OfficeDev/Word-Add-in-JavaScript-InvoiceManager/README.md

 <a name="build"></a>
 ##Build and debug
-1.Open the InvoiceManager.sln file in Visual Studio.
+1. Open the InvoiceManager.sln file in Visual Studio.

-2.Press F5 to build and deploy the sample add-in and open it in Word.
+2. Press F5 to build and deploy the sample add-in and open it in Word.
+3. On the **Home** ribbon, find the **Invoice Manager** group and press the **Open** button.

-3.In the app task pane, select an order in the Order ID drop-down list.
+3. In the app task pane, select an order in the Order ID drop-down list.

-4.Choose Populate to populate the packing slip in the Word document with information from the selected order.
+4. Choose Populate to populate the packing slip in the Word document with information from the selected order.

 You can view a list of the custom XML parts in a document by opening the XML Mapping pane in Word (Developer tab).